Ibrahim Khan Lodi: Tomb

 His tomb is often mistaken to be the Shisha Gumbad within Lodi Gardens, Delhi.
 Rather Ibrahim Khan Lodi's Tomb is actually situated near the tehsil office in Panipat, close to the Dargah of Sufi saint Bu Ali Shah Qalandar.
 It is a simple rectangular structure on a high platform approached by a flight of steps.
 In 1866, the British relocated the tomb during construction of the Grand Trunk Road and renovated it with an inscription highlighting Ibrahim Khan Lodi's death in the Battle of Panipat.
 He also built a Khwaja Khizr Tomb in Sonipat in 1522.

+Another memorial of some kind, however, appears to have existed which used to form a place of pilgrimage for the people of Gwalior since Vikramaditya the last Raja of the Tomar dynasty of Gwalior, fell in the same battle.
+This memorial, according to Alexander Cunningham, was destroyed when the Grand Trunk Road was made.